Your Guide to Shipping Your Belongings to New Zealand

 Clothes

-Shipping a Car to New Zealand from UK
+Shipping a Car to New Zealand from the UK

 • A combined customs and quarantine declaration form

-• A personal effects supplementary declarations for consignments containing items which are a biosecurity risk.
+• A personal effects supplementary declaration (for items posing a biosecurity risk)

-• Valid treatment certificates for goods that have been fumigated, heat treated or cleaned.
+• Valid treatment certificates for fumigated, heat-treated, or cleaned goods

-Your moving company can advise on any additional forms you may need.
+Your shipping company can advise on any additional forms you may need.

 How to Ship Your Belongings to New Zealand